Ram140310/Azure-streamlit/README.md

 3. Click **Actions**.
 4. A **workflow** should be running.
 5. Wait until the process is finished.
-6. If the workflow is failed, rerun the workflow.
+6. If the workflow failed, rerun the workflow.
-7. If the workflow is succeed, click the link return by the workflow.
+7. If the workflow succeed, click the link return by the workflow.
-8. You will redirect to your Streamlit app.
+8. You will be redirected to your Streamlit app.
 9. Deployment finished.
 10. Congratulation you have deployed your app on Azure!